trustworktech/create-react-ssr-app/packages/create-react-ssr-app/README.md

 Please refer to its documentation:

 - [Getting Started](https://trustworktech.github.io/create-react-ssr-app/docs/getting-started) – How to create a new app.
-- [User Guide](https://trustworktech.github.io/create-react-ssr-app/) – How to develop apps bootstrapped with Create React App.
+- [User Guide](https://trustworktech.github.io/create-react-ssr-app/) – How to develop apps bootstrapped with Create React SSR App.